Shea690901/Sagenwelt-Lib/src/doc/concepts/w.directories.md

 - /doc
     Here one can find the complete ingame documentation

-- /include
-    This directory contains all standard includes for user defined objects

 - /players
     Each player can find his/her home directory here, for a better overview those home directories are sorted according their first letter into